BlissRoms/Documentation-old/docs/Bliss OS/installation-guide.md

 ### Part 1 - Using the Installer

 The installer has been updated to accept the `.iso` files for our 8.x/10.x/11.x releases.
 Just follow the prompts the installer gives.
 Refer to the original thread for any questions, and please search before asking.

+If you plan on using root, the process will require you to manually extract the system.img from within the system.sfs file.
+Then you must delete the system.sfs file after extracting.

 **Warning** - for Pie, you will need to add `androidboot.hardware=android_x86_64` to the grub entry in order to boot!